ScottLogic/blog/_posts/2025-11-12-communicating-architecture.md

 ## The Spectrum of Approaches

 When deciding how to model and create views, there’s no one-size-fits-all solution.
-Instead, there’s a spectrum — ranging from highly structured, formal modelling approaches to informal, free-form sketches.
+Instead, there’s a spectrum - ranging from highly structured, formal modelling approaches to informal, free-form sketches.
 Each approach has its place depending on the context, audience, and longevity of the diagram.

 At one end of the spectrum, we have **heavyweight and structured** approaches such as [UML](https://www.omg.org/uml/) and [ArchiMate](https://www.opengroup.org/archimate-forum/archimate-overview).
 These approaches enforce strict semantics and provide a rich modelling language.
 They are often used in enterprise-scale architecture where consistency, traceability, and alignment with frameworks like TOGAF are required.
 The trade-off is that they require significant effort to maintain, have steep learning curves, and may not be accessible to non-architects.

-In the middle, we find **lightweight but structured** approaches such as the [C4 Model](https://c4model.com/), which emphasise having a consistent model, but much more flexibility and less rigour.
-This provides an underlying model without the same level of prescriptiveness, supporting consistency and clarity while remaining flexible enough that generating views does not become burdensome.
+In the middle, we find **lightweight but structured** approaches such as the [C4 Model](https://c4model.com/), which emphasise maintaining a consistent underlying model, but with far less formality.
+This supports clarity and coherence without the prescriptiveness of a full modelling language, and makes producing and evolving views far more manageable.

 Cloud diagrams that use AWS or Azure icon sets also sit broadly in this category.
 They offer a standardised visual vocabulary that improves clarity and consistency, but they stop short of providing a true modelling approach.

 At the far end of the spectrum, we have **lightweight and unstructured** approaches - free-form diagrams created on whiteboards, both physical and virtual.
-This approach is perfect for generating quick and flexible diagrams.
-They are fast, intuitive, and flexible, but they lack an underlying model and can quickly become inconsistent as systems evolve.
+These are ideal for exploring or conveying an idea quickly and for collaborative workshops.
+They are fast, intuitive, and unconstrained, but they lack an underlying model and can quickly become inconsistent as systems evolve.

-Choosing the right approach is always a trade-off between consistency, flexibility, and complexity.
+Choosing the right approach is always a trade-off between consistency, governance, and ease of use.
 It depends on how long the diagram will live, who will maintain it, and how complex the system is.

 ![Spectrum of Approaches]({{ site.baseurl }}/sbreingan/assets/spectrum-approach.png "Spectrum of different approaches")